 Overview

-Rosana Paulino’s work centers around social, ethnic, and gender issues, focusing in particular on black women in Brazilian society and the various types of violence suffered by this population due to racism and the lasting legacy of slavery.
+Rosana Paulino’s work centers around social, ethnic, and gender issues, focusing in particular on Black women in Brazilian society and the various types of violence suffered by this population due to racism and the lasting legacy of slavery.
 Paulino explores the impact of memory on psychosocial constructions, introducing different references that intersect the artist’s personal history with the phenomenological history of Brazil, as it was constructed in the past and still persists today.
 Her research includes the construction of myths – not only as aesthetical pillars but also as psychic influence-makers.
 Paulino – whose artistic output is unquestionably fundamental to Brazilian art – has produced a practice of reconstructing images and, beyond that, reconstructing memory and its mythologies.
-Her body of works brings together female figures and their respective historical elements, supported by psychic traces that map colonial structures and their impact onto the social and aesthetic fabric of our time.

-Rosana Paulino (São Paulo, 1967) lives and works in São Paulo.
+Rosana Paulino (b.
+1967, São Paulo, Brazil) lives and works in São Paulo, Brazil.

 Selected Artworks